freedomlayer/offset/CODE_GUIDELINES.md

 real: With Rust in many cases OOP is not the best solution.
 If a problem is solved nicely with OOP, you should probably use OOP.
 However, in some cases a function approach could get you a cleaner solution.
-My take on this is to not be religios.
+My take on this is to not be religious.
 Choose the right solution for the problem.